-ME - STRUCTURA L ENGINEERING 2023-2024

-Semester II

-23MEST112 ADVANCED (CONCRETE LAB 2H:2C
+ADVANCED CONCRETE LABORATORY

-Instruction Hours/ We eek: L:0 T:0 P:2 Marks: Internal-40, Ex ternal-60: Total-100
+Instruction Hours/ Week: L:0 T:0 P:2 Marks: Internal-40, External-60; Total-100

-- 1. To perform advanced laboratory experiments that emphasizes the structure- property relationship, statistical analysis and technical manuscript preparation. - 2.
-Apply engineering principles to understand behavior of structural/ elements. - 3.
-To provides a thorough knowledge of material selection through the material testing based on specification - 4.
-To study the behavior of beams - 5.
-To provide a thorough knowledge of material selection through the material testing based on specification
+- 1. To perform advanced Laboratory oratory experiments that emphasizes the structure-property relationship, statistical analysis and technical manuscript preparation. - 2.
+Apply engineering principles to understand behavior of structural/elements. - 3.
+To provides a thorough knowledge of material selection through the material testingbased on specification

-- 1. Illustrate the behavior of reinforced concrete and steel beam by carrying out experimental study.
-Explain the dynamic behavior of cantilever steel beam. - 2.
-Proportion the concrete mix to archive desired strength and quality of concrete. - 3.
-Design high grade concrete and study the parameters affecting its performance. - 4.
-Conduct Non-Destructive Tests on existing concrete structures. - 5.
-Observe the effect of mineral and chemical admixture in concrete
+- 1. Analyze the behavior of reinforced concrete and steel beam by carrying out experimental study. - 2.
+Examine the concrete mix to archive desired strength and quality of concrete. - 3.
+List a high-grade concrete and study the parameters affecting its performance. - 4.
+Compare Non-Destructive Tests on existing concrete structures. - 5.
+Categorize the effect of mineral and chemical admixture in concrete